 Average range: 250Wh – 750Wh

 *A popular e-bike brand Rad Pad Power Bikes have a 750W motor, and a 672Wh battery – estimated range between 20-45miles, depending on which mode has been used.

-Almost every single bike type has an electric version made after, but the three main eBikes types are; 1.
-Commuting 2.
-Performance 3.
-Utility.
+Almost every single bike type has an electric version as well, but the three main eBike types are:

 1. E-bikes for commuting